Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __immobilisation_method__
   - Type: string
   - Description: Specify further details regarding the immobilisation method of the enzyme.
-For a comprehensive report around the technical key data of the immobilization process or method, see literature for further              information, e.g. [Ansorge-Schumacher _et_ _al._<sup>1</sup>](https://doi.org/10.1007/978-3-662-57619-9_11).
+For a comprehensive report around the technical key data of the immobilization process or method, see literature for further              information, e.g. [Ansorge-Schumacher<sup>1</sup>](https://doi.org/10.1007/978-3-662-57619-9_11).

 <hr>